yigong/AY250/hw4/README.txt

 The data are still being trained at 5 pm.
 No result yet.
 The random guessing will give an accuracy of 2%.

+I got a mean score of 15%, which is much higher than the random guessing.

 Running files:
 'hw4_training.ipynb' is the script written for training the data.